What information can I see?

 What if I’m still not sure a digital licence is valid?

-You can always ask someone to see their physical driver licence card or another form of ID.
+You can always ask to see the plastic driver licence card or another form of ID.

 What if I need a copy of someone’s licence?